snarles/computing/class/README.txt

  4. In step 3a, use
       root@XX.XX.XX.XXX
     as the host name.
- 4. In step 4b of the instructions, find the folder you downloaded from github, and go to the class folder.
+ 4. In step 4b of the instructions, find your Downloads folder.
-    The file you need is class.ppk
+    The file you need is class.ppk.

 ======================================================================
                             Inside ssh